Report an incident

 • Incidents that represent a significant risk to a department or the campus

-• Advanced malware such as ransomware, remote access trojans (RAT), info stealers, etc
+• Advanced malware such as ransomware, remote access trojans (RAT), information stealers, etc.

-If you are IT Support Staff or a senior college/departmental officer or administrator, working with OxCERT will
+If you are a member of IT Support Staff, or a senior college/departmental officer or administrator, then working with OxCERT will help you to:

 • Manage security incidents at the University of Oxford